 You may need to review and modify your project scope before getting approval for a permit.
 For example, there could be building height restrictions in your area.
 To circumvent this rule, you could extend your house to the side or towards the backyard instead of building upwards.

 3 - Identify the experts you need

-Depending on the type of home extension, different design and build professionals can be involved at various stages of your project.
+Depending on the type of home addition, different design and build professionals can be involved at various stages of your project.
 As a general rule, the larger the project, the more stakeholders there are.
-When it comes to a standard home extension, you’ll work with the following experts:
+When it comes to a standard home addition, you’ll work with the following experts: